zfurtak/niezapominajka/README.md

 ## Features
 - Account
-  - Firstly you need to create an account, which will be stored in a database.
+  - Firstly you need to create an account, which is stored in a database.
+  - If you already have an account, ypu need to log in.
   - You can change your profile photo and some preferencies like theme (light or dark) and hour of receiving notifications
+  - All of the preferiences are linked to your profile and saved.
-  - By watering your plants you gain level and a title e.g. plant begineer, water-can specialist
+  - Level oints are got by watering your plants, to gain a level and a title e.g. plant begineer, water-can specialist
   - Gaining level depends on the quantity of plants.
 - Adding plants
-  - To add a plant, you need to go to the plant catalog and choose proper species.
+  - To add a plant, you need to go to the Plant catalog and choose proper species.
-  - If your chosen species is not there, you can send a form with its name to the support.
+  - If your species is not there, you can send a form with its name to the support, by clicking on the question mark icon on the bottom of the screen.
-  - While adding a plant, you can set its name, location, notes and later also its photo.
+  - While adding a plant, you can set its name, location, notes and later also change its photo.
 - Watering plants
   - On the Start screen you can see a calendar card with plants, that have to be watered on this day.
-  - If you miss watering a plant, it stays on the start screen the following day with a special icon (water drop)
+  - If you miss watering a plant, it stays on the start screen the following day with a special icon (water drop).
-  - If your plant has not been watered for a whole cycle, the icon changes to a skull.
+  - If your plant has not been watered for a whole cycle, the icon changes to a skull. _(e.g. if a ficus needs to be watered every 7 days and you are 8 days late with watering, the skull icon will show up)_
-  - You can water all plants, which need it by clicking a water can icon on the bottom on the start screen (the icon is visible only on the current day).
+  - You can water all plants, which need it by clicking a water can icon on the bottom of the Start screen (the icon is visible only on the current day).
   - Each plant can be also watered by clicking on its profile (from Start screen or My plants screen)